Point Nepean Master Plan Implementation

 Why are these projects being delivered?

-The Point Nepean National Park Master Plan sets out initiatives to aim to protect the park’s unique and special qualities, and ensure that its complex stories as a cultural landscape are valued and expressed.
+The Point Nepean National Park Master Plan sets out initiatives to aim to protect the park’s unique values and ensure that its complex stories as a cultural landscape are celebrated and expressed.

 The campground and story-telling and interpretation projects will help visitors to immerse themselves in the rich heritage and values of the park, in-turn strengthening their support for its conservation.